-Head down to the river banks, hostel rooftop, or any of the hundreds of cafes near Laxman Jhula and finish the day off with an incredible Uttarakhand sunset.
+Head down to the river banks, hostel rooftop, or any of the hundreds of cafes near Lakshman Jhula and finish the day off with an incredible Uttarakhand sunset.

-That wraps up the list of 16 Best Things to do in Rishikesh.
-If you’re already here, or still planning your trip, consider reading the below tips for visiting before you click out.
-I guarantee you’ll learn something!
+That wraps up the list of the best things to do in Rishikesh.
+If you're already here, or still planning your trip, consider reading the below tips for visiting before you click out.
+I guarantee you'll learn something!

 How to Get to Rishikesh

 Before you can jump into these epic activities and things to do in Rishikesh, you'll have to get here!
 Due to the relative proximity, most tourists visit Rishikesh either from Delhi or via a stopover.

 Below are some of the best options for getting to Rishikesh by air, car, or bus.

 Overnight and long-distance buses are by far my favorite way to get from A to B in India.
 They're cheap, worry-free (mostly), and fairly comfortable.
 The best resources for booking buses in India include Redbus and Bookaway.
 Both have listings for small, private bus and transport companies to help you compare the best fares.

 Note: If you're getting to Rishikesh by bus, you'll most likely be dropped at a bus station in Adarsh Gram, approximately 15 minutes from the popular Tapovan area.
 There are rickshaw drivers and Vikram drivers here waiting for tourist-loaded buses.
 Try not to be ripped off and pay no more than 350 rupees for the ride, which can be split.